GeorgeMitrakis/eam-oasa/README.md

 A redesign of the [OASA](https://www.oasa.gr) website.

 It is written in HTML, CSS, PHP, MySQL and JavaScript.
+The Bootstrap 4 styling toolkit is used.

 This project is a part of the 'Machine Interfaces' University Subject (DIT, NKUA).